 First, I found this gorgeous heavy single sheet gift wrap at a fun little gift shop out in Maine last year.
 It is titled ‘Merveilles de la mer’, which I think is French for ‘wonders of the sea’.
 It was so beautiful, and only $5 or $6 dollars for a large, poster size sheet.
 Expensive for wrapping paper, but maybe not so much for a table Mod Podge project.
-(In case you’re not going by that cute little gift shop in Maine, here is a direct shopping link for this wonderful paper)

 The table was a Craigslist purchase, and though nice and solid, it had a grungy dirty coat of flat white paint on it.

 After a coat of primer/paint on it, legs in sea green color and the top in a cream color.
 I selected a color for the top that really, really closely matched the background color of the sea life paper.
 That way when I cut out the sea life I could leave the little numbers next to each one that I liked and the paper background wouldn’t be so noticeable.

 In fact, the paper edges in the background color are nearly invisible with the layers of Mod Podge on it.

 So once the paint was totally dry, like a day later, and after I made a final decision with the placement of the sea life illustrations, I painted a layer of Mod Podge on the table top, section by section, adding a paper cut out on the wet Mod Podge, and then painting a layer of Mod Podge over the paper cut out.